orkes-io/docs/docs/reference-docs/api/human-tasks/get-task.md

 Used to retrieve a human task by id.
 Use this API to retrieve a task and its details.

 :::note
-The invoking user should be a task owner or an ADMIN or an assignee to the task.
-If the task is assigned using __Free for all__ policy, any user will be able to retrieve the task.
-When using application credentials, the application should be an owner of the task in the workflow definition.
+The invoking user should be a task owner, an ADMIN, or an assignee to the task.
+If the task is assigned using the __Free for all__ policy, any user will be able to retrieve the task.
+When using application credentials, the application should be the owner of the task in the workflow definition.
 :::

 ## Input Payload